Randy Scharien, Assistant Professor, ICElab Director

 Becky’s MSc research works to combine remote sensing and traditional knowledge to make sea ice information products of interest to residents in the Kitikmeot region of Nunavut, western Canadian Arctic.
 She uses interviews with community members to inform and guide the analysis of Synthetic Aperture Radar (SAR) images.
 I am using current SENTINEL-1, COSMO-SkyMed, and ALOS-2 PALSAR-2 imagery as well as a 20-year archive of RADARSAT 1/2 images to understand how community relevant parameters derived from archived imaging radar data can benefit people who live and travel in the Arctic.
 Her project is partnered with the Canadian Ice Service, the Ice-Covered Ecosystems – CAmbridge Bay Process Studies (ICE-CAMPS) group, Ocean Networks Canada, and the Arctic Eider Society (SEA-AES).

-Trilby’s long term research focus is on the use remote sensing and GIS skills to contribute to scientific capacity building for remote communities.
-Her honours thesis uses time series analysis to look at changes in arctic sea ice melt and freeze up, in regards to community sea ice travel safety.
-Her project will determine and report on the changes of sea ice cover melt onset, pond onset, break up and freeze up (a sea ice phenology) as it relates to informed and safe sea ice use by community members in the Kitikmeot region of Nunavut, in the Western Canadian Arctic.
-Identification of seasonal changes in melt and freeze using remotely sensed imagery will be emphasized as it relates to community needs.
-Time-series data will be derived from MODIS for the years 2000-2017.
-Findings will be related to changes in sea ice use by the communities.
+Trilby’s honours thesis used time series analysis to look at changes in arctic sea ice melt and freeze up, in regards to community sea ice travel safety.
+Her project determined and reported on the changes of sea ice cover melt onset, pond onset, break up and freeze up (a sea ice phenology) as it relates to informed and safe sea ice use by community members in the Kitikmeot region of Nunavut, in the Western Canadian Arctic.
+Identification of seasonal changes in melt and freeze using remotely sensed imagery will were emphasized as it relates to community needs.
+Time-series data were derived from MODIS for the years 2000-2017.
+Findings were related to changes in sea ice use by the communities, and shared directly to members of Cambridge Bay and Kugluktuk in spring 2018 .